oberdiek/latex-tds/readme.txt

      b) For reading and writing the PDF file I have used PDFBox --> PDFBox-0.7.2.jar (http://www.pdfbox.org/)
-     c) To get better results I patched some of the classes of PDFBox (double instead of float for numbers, write module).
+     c) To get better results I patched some of the classes of PDFBox (especially the write module).
         --> pdfbox-rewrite.jar
-  2. The final conversion step was done by Mulitivalent, because it makes a very good job in PDF compression:
+  2. The final conversion step was done by Multivalent, because it makes a very good job in PDF compression:
      --> Multivalent20060102.jar (http://multivalent.sourceforge.net/)
   Multivalent and PDFBox are available, pdfbox-rewrite.jar, however,